Special Historic Sites

 George Spangler Farm

 The best surviving example of a farm used as a corps field hospital during the battle of Gettysburg where upwards of 1,900 men were treated for wounds both minor and fatal and Confederate Brig.
 Gen. Lewis A. Armistead died.
-Spangler Farm is an on-going restoration project and is open on weekends through August 18.
-There is no parking on site, but a free, ticketed shuttle is available from the Visitor Center.
+The George Spangler Farm Civil War Field Hospital site is open to visitors on weekends, Friday through Sunday.
+Click here to learn about this year's special programming, including programs, living historians and special presentations.

 Eisenhower National Historic Site